WCAG (Web Content Accessibility Guidelines)

 ARIA Label

-An attribute that provides accessible names for elements, especially icons and buttons without visible text.
+An HTML attribute that provides accessible names for interactive elements like icons and buttons without visible text, essential for screen readers.

 Contrast Ratio

-The difference in luminance between text and background colors, required to be at least 4.5:1 for WCAG AA compliance.
+The measurable difference in luminance between text and background colors, required to be at least 4.5:1 for WCAG AA compliance and readability.

 Accessibility Regression Testing

-Continuously monitor accessibility compliance to prevent regressions and maintain WCAG conformance over time.
+Continuously monitor accessibility compliance to prevent regressions and maintain WCAG conformance across every release and deployment cycle.

 Ready to improve your UX?